albaneLysiak/turku_sample_code/README.md

 5) Computation of the number of nodes and edges of the network
 6) Computation of the average degree for target, decoy nodes as well as all the nodes
-7) Visualisation of the connectivity in the network under the form of a histogram
+7) Visualisation of the connectivity in the network under the form of a histogram This histogram allowed me to see that, like many biological networks, this one had scale-free characteristics, with many nodes having a few neighbours, and a few nodes (hubs) with a high degree.

 ================================================================================

-How to visualize properly the network with Gephi ?
+How to visualise properly the network with Gephi ?
 1) Open network.gexf with Gephi
 2) Go to partition (left panel) -> choose "origin" as attribute -> apply
 3) Layout -> Fruchterman Reingold -> Run
-A few minutes later, the spatialisation algorithm did its job.
+A few minutes later, the spatialisation algorithm did its job, and the network can be visualise.
+We can guess a link between the density of parts of the network, and quality of identifications, because most of decoy nodes are in lower density areas.
+See "network.gephi" to see the complete spatialised network.

+NB : during the step of identification, the target / decoy strategie is often used.
+Decoy nodes are created, for example by reversing the peptides sequences.
+These decoy peptides are then considered as false positive identifications, and the score threshold is increaed up to a value allowing to have a given proportion of decoy peptides (generally, 1%).
+We then consider that target peptides have a similar value of FP rate.
+This is why, in the network, I consider decoy peptides as "low quality" peptides.

 This work allowed to see, in a theoretical context, a link between structures in the network and quality if the identifications.